camlischke1/sans-index-template/sec660-gxpn/notes.md

         3. convince the devices on the network that you are the default gateway
     - Ettercap automates this, performs password sniffing, can be extended using plugins, filters, etc
         - can replace info in responses like HTTP headers and HTML tags
+            - DNSSEC will not help protect against Ettercap's DNS spoofing.
     - can force SMB relays/sniffs
         1. write a filter to change the `If-Modiofied-Since` header to bypass browser caching
         2. write a filter to change the `Accept-Encoding` filter to force server to send text response instead of gzip